The Ariosa Singers

 The Singers have raised money for many charities including Longfields Centre, Breast Cancer Care Wales, Prostate Cancer Care, the NSPCC, Save the Children, Air Ambulance Wales, Maggie's Cancer Care unit, Singleton Hospital, Holy Cross Church West Cross, Golau Cancer Care, EDS Research, the RNLI, St Peter's Church Newton, Swansea.

 Their Director is Penny Ryan who has studied at the universities of London, Cambridge and Wales.
 She has a degree in English and a Master’s degree in education together with several music performance diplomas.
 She has been a Headteacher and College Principal, has sung professionally and recorded for EMI and now teaches privately with her pupils including many of the Ariosa Singers.
-She serves on several national committees and is Choral and Festival Director at All Saints.
+She serves on several national committees and for 15 years was Choral and Festival Director at All Saints.
 She is a Fellow of the Royal Society of Arts and was awarded an OBE for services to education.
 Penny is Chair of the Swansea and Brecon Royal School of Church Music committee.
 She has been awarded a Certificate of Special Merit by the Royal School of Church Music for services to choral music.

 Accompanists 2017: Lisa Mears, Leslie Ryan, Rachel Hunter and James Gough